eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Sequence
 ^^^^^^^^

-Complex type that manages its members as a list of items allowing users to insert, remove or access to a member of the list.
+A complex type that manages its members as a list of items allowing users to insert, remove or access to a member of the list.
 To create this type users need to specify the type that it is going to store and optionally the size limit of the list.